comrade-coop/remotegigs/README.md

 You can execute this tool through your local npm command-line tool.
 You can find more details in the [README](https://github.com/comrade-coop/remotegigs/tree/master/TOOL) of this tool.

 ## About Comrade
 This is a project launched by the Comrade Cooperative.
-More about us here [BLOG](https://comradecoop.com/blog/)
+More about us here:

 [Blog](https://comradecoop.com/blog/)